Tutorial

 }

-As you can see, text argument value in the new content block is a template string – content.text blocks support Go templates out-of-the-box.
-The templates can access the context object, so it’s easy to include query_result or moons_count values from the context.
+The value argument in the new content block is a template string – content.text blocks support Go templates in value argument.
+The templates can access the evaluation context, so it’s easy to use JSON path and include the values of local and solar_system.moons_count variables.

-The rendered output should now include the new sentence:
+The rendered output will now include the new sentence:

 $ fabric render document.greeting